Lee Pulliam

 Lee Pulliam (born April 5, 1988) is an American stock car racing driver and team owner.
 He is a four-time NASCAR Whelen All-American Series Division I national champion, and is the owner of late model racing team Lee Pulliam Performance.
+He won the Thunder Road Harley-Davidson 200 a record six times which he did so consecutively.

 Racing career

 After graduating high school early and working as a diesel mechanic while in college to save money, Pulliam purchased his first race car in 2007.
 He raced his first season at South Boston Speedway and won Rookie of the Year in the Limited Sportsman class; he moved up to the late model class in 2011 and claimed 16 wins at Motor Mile Speedway.
 He also claimed his first ValleyStar Credit Union 300 win in 2011.
 A year later, Pulliam claimed his first NASCAR Whelen All-American Series championship.
 He won a second All-American championship in 2013.

 In 2014, Pulliam agreed to a NASCAR K&N Pro Series East effort with Hattori Racing Enterprises.
 After a crash and two subpar runs, Pulliam was released from the team and progress stalled on making NASCAR Nationwide Series starts with HRE.
 Another crash in his K&N debut with Top Gun Motorsports stalled plans on the K&N circuit and Pulliam again focused on the All-American late models.
 Later in 2014, Pulliam claimed his second ValleyStar Credit Union 300 win.
 At the end of the season, Pulliam claimed the Virginia state and Motor Mile track championships in the All-American Series.

 At the beginning of the 2015 season, South Boston named a section of its grandstands for Pulliam; he won a track championship there in 2013.
 At the Denny Hamlin Short Track Showdown, Pulliam was battling Timothy Peters for the win in the final set of corners when he was spun by Josh Berry, dropping Pulliam to tenth.
 Afterwards, Pulliam described Berry as "the biggest joke in racing".
 In the Whelen All-American Series, Pulliam claimed his third national championship that year.
 A spirited five-race weekend late in the year helped vault Pulliam to the title.